General Email FAQ

 (From the OWA Online Help Menu)

-To turn on or modify automatic replies, go to Options > Set Automatic
+To turn on or modify automatic replies, go to Options > Automatic Replies.

 .
 Only global lists can be made available to all in the Outlook Address Book.
 A personal distribution lists is different than a global list and are only available to you;, however, you can email a personal contact list to others for them to save in their own Contacts folder.